rtrwalker/geotecha/README.rst

 .. code-block::

    pip install geotecha

+This will essentially download the source files and build and install the package.
+As such you may have difficultly in building the external extensions (see `Building from source`_ below.

 Note that due to anomalies in handling dashes in required package names, the required packages `pkg_resources` and `mpl_toolkits`